Cybersecurity in finance: 5 ways to protect your company's financial information

 This isn’t a universal panacea but a minimum level of cyber security awareness and should be seen as a jumping-off point to more sophisticated risk mitigation.
 The process is self-certificated and can be done at your own pace which makes it suitable for small or very busy companies.

-The value of both of these schemes isn’t so much in the awarding of a certificate but more in the process which forces people to think about the environment that the company operates in and the risk levels it faces.
+The value of such schemes isn’t so much in the awarding of a certificate but more in the process which forces people to think about the environment that the company operates in and the risk levels it faces.

 While risk assessments and certifications help create awareness around the biggest cyber threats for finance departments, this article covers 5 practical ways to help you take action today.